testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-steps-recorder/web-apps/create-a-new-element.md

 ---

-In Testsigma, you can create elements for a Web Project using the test recorder chrome extension.
+In Testsigma, you can create elements for a Web Project using the test recorder.
 There are 2 ways that this can be done:

  1. [Recording multiple elements in one go.](https://testsigma.com/docs/elements/web-apps/record-multiple-elements/)
  2. [Recording a single element.](https://testsigma.com/docs/elements/web-apps/capture-single-element/)